hotschedules/slate/source/includes/bodhitools/store.md

 	![Store_5](/images/Store_5.png?raw=true "")

-	__NOTE: This is the data before I updated the Store Number and Country__
+	__NOTE: This is the data before updating the Store Number and Country__

 	![Store_6](/images/Store_6.png?raw=true "")

-	__NOTE: This is the data before I updated the Store Number and Country__
+	__NOTE: This is the data after updating the Store Number and Country__